-The topic of the International Conference is an appropriate topic in today’s context.
+The topic of the Global Conference is an appropriate topic in today’s context.
 More so, the present-day travails of our ecosystem need imminent scientific intervention to curtail the further depletion of our environment.
 Moreover, the topic is a multidisciplinary, viz.
 Chemistry, Physics, and Engineering, Sugar Industry including Thermal Power Plants, etc.

 Green House Gases (GHGs) and their control at the source from whatever the source be, will motivate people to take some new strategies to control GHGs at the “SOURCE” and it will be more effective for global control.